ZXLiu/AlphaRepair/README.md

-# AlphaRepair [Unofficial]

-This repository implements research paper "Less Training, More Repairing Please: Revisiting Automated Program Repair via Zero-shot Learning", which is published at ESEC/FSE 2022.
-The source code are modified from official [Zenodo repo](https://zenodo.org/record/6819444).
+The reproduction of the Alpharepair tool in the paper "Less Training, More Repairing Please: Revisiting Automated Program Repair via Zero-Shot Learning".The tool uses the mask language model, CodeBERT, for cloze APR.
+Test the performance of the tool in the defects4j dataset.